 Roll a thin sausage of Sugru and stick it around the inside of the box.

 Stuff the box full of bamboo lengths, bits of wood, twigs, bark or anything natural you can find.
 Then hammer the nail into the back of the box.

 Smudge a piece of Sugru onto the wall or wherever you want to hang your bug hotel.

-Stick the D-hook into the Sugru smudge and leave everything to cure for 24 hours.
+Stick the D-hook into the Sugru smudge and leave everything to set for 12-24 hours.